 \section{Abstract}

 Consider a simple random walk on a realization of an Erd\H{o}s-R\'enyi graph.
-Assume that it is asymptotically almost surely (a.a.s.) connected.
-Conditional on an eigenvector delocalization conjecture, we prove a Central Limit Theorem (CLT) for the average target hitting time.
-By the latter we mean the expected time it takes the random walk on average to first hit a vertex $j$ when starting in a fixed vertex $i$.
-The average is taken with respect to $\pi_i$, the invariant measure of the random walk.
+Assuming that it is asymptotically almost surely (a.a.s.)\ connected, we prove a Central Limit Theorem (CLT) for the average target hitting time.
+The latter is the expected time it takes the random walk on average to first hit a fixed vertex $j$.
+The average is taken over all possible starting vertices, with respect to $\pi$, the invariant measure of the random walk.